 Screen and Interview Candidates

-Screen and interview candidates is one of the most time-consuming aspects of the recruitment process, so you will need to work out a system to manage the response to your job posting.
+One of the most time-consuming parts of the hiring process is screening and interviewing prospects, so you’ll need to develop a system to handle the response to your job posting.

 Screen and interview candidates is a system that will also ensure you ask all potential candidates the same questions, and provide them with the same information about the role as well as about your company.